gaphor/gaphor/README.md

 You can use it from [scripts and Jupyter notebooks](https://gaphor.readthedocs.io/en/latest/scripting.html) and interact with models programmatically.

+Non-Goals:
+- Generating UML diagrams from source code - [pynsource](https://github.com/abulka/pynsource) or [pyreverse](https://github.com/pylint-dev/pylint/tree/main/pylint/pyreverse) might be what you are looking for
+- Generating source code from diagrams or creating other concrete executable artifacts including use of fUML or ALF

 ## 💾 Install

 You can find [the latest version](https://gaphor.org/download) on the